 “To his dog, every man is Napoleon; hence the constant popularity of dogs.”— Aldous Huxley

-Research is somewhat lacking about the benefits of emotional support animals.
+Research is somewhat lacking about the benefits of emotional support dogs.
 For every article that promotes their benefits, the are two that question their efficacy.
 Still, my weight is down, my depression has waned, I’m sleeping better and my back pain is gone.
 So I’m not sure I give a damn what the research says or doesn’t say.

 But even if it was, it would be a small price to pay.

-If you’ve been considering getting an Emotional Support Animal, I suggest you have a conversation with your doctor.
+If you’ve been considering getting an Emotional Support Dog, I suggest you have a conversation with your doctor.
 Depending on your needs, a trained service animal might be more appropriate.
 It might even be a good idea to see a licensed therapist while you’re at it.

 As for me an Daisy, we’re doing just fine.
 In fact, it’s time to stop writing and go for a nice long walk outside.
 It’s a beautiful day.

 - Advocating Change within the ADA: The Struggle to Recognize Emotional-Support Animals as Service Animals